 Insider Tip: One-way trips to Ubud or further afield are relatively expensive (because the driver won’t be able to do a full-day tour), so consider combining the ride to a different hotel with seeing some sights – have the driver pick you up in Ubud, take you to a few sights and drop you off at your beach hotel at the end of the day!

-My recommendation before uber’s arrival is the only taxi company on Bali I’d trust and recommend – and that’s Bluebird!
+If you don’t have a smartphone or don’t want to use grab, there is only one taxi company I can recommend on Bali – and that’s Bluebird!
 They have developed a reputation for being reliable, safe and honest, always using the meter and not overcharging!
 They look like the one in the picture.
 Unfortunately, there are many dishonest drivers for other companies who are charging 2-5 times the metered fare!
 They will refuse to use the meter and demand a fixed fee.
 If that happens to you, just get out and get another taxi!
 They all know about Bluebird’s stellar reputation – and are shamelessly copying their design, so now most taxis on Bali are blue, have a bird in the logo and “Bali Taxi” on the side.
 Your best bet is to look for the “Bluebird Group” on the front windshield.
-Or, you can download their app and order a taxi directly.
-Similar to uber or other taxi apps, you can see the taxi on a map and know their arrival and license plate.
+Be aware, some of the fake, scammy taxis now have “Blue Biro Group” or similar on the windshield, so look closely.
+Or, you can download their app or ask your hotel to call and order a Bluebird taxi directly.
+Similar to grap or other taxi apps, you can see the taxi on a map and know their arrival and license plate.
 I used it and loved it!